 Brands must overcome the hurdles of promoting their products and services to consumers whose expectations and behaviors constantly change.
 However, many organizations are still relying on outdated media planning, tailored to the preferences and trends of past consumers.
 In doing so, marketers are letting their efforts fall by the wayside, placing the wrong combination of messages, timing, and media channels in front of consumers.

 To ensure that media planning is as efficient as possible, brands need to have the capability to identify modern consumer trends in real-time, and subsequently adapt their media mixes accordingly.
 In doing so, brands will be able to consistently reach the consumers who want to engage with them.
 By adopting a flexible media planning strategy that provides enough flexibility to change plans based on quality consumer insights, marketers can quickly respond to marketplace changes, properly capitalizing on opportunities for marketing ROI optimization, while addressing any factors that might hinder marketing efforts.

 For example: Say the majority of your media spend has historically focused on traditional broadcast channels like television, radio, etc. However, as consumers began to adopt more streaming based services, your media wasn’t generating the ROI you’ve seen in the past.
-You can then leverage person-level insights to see the specific trends that consumers are following and adapt your media plan to focus on the right advertising channels in order to push the right messages, at the right time.
+You can then leverage person-level insights to see the specific trends that consumers are following and adapt your media plan to focus on choosing the best advertising channels to push the right messages, at the right time.

-Examples of Three Brands Who Changed Their Media Plan for Success
+Three Examples of Brands Who Changed Their Marketing Strategy

 The consumer landscape changes constantly.
 How marketers adapt to those changes is the difference between media mix optimization success and lost ROI opportunity.
-Let’s take a look at a few brands that are successfully shifting their media planning strategy:
+Let’s take a look at a few brands that have successfully shifted their media planning strategy:

 1. Ford Motors Addresses Ride-Sharing Services